Looking for Ways to Help Support California Wildfire Victims?

 When you find an organization that you feel does honorable relief work, spread the news and tell your friends and family about it too.
 Hopefully, this will keep relief efforts going strong.

-As many of us begin to celebrate the holidays over the next few months, it’s important to remember that survivors will still be repairing their communities – and their hearts.
+As time begins to pass, it’s important to remember that survivors will still be repairing their communities – and their hearts – for a long time to come.

-Don’t forget to check up on your loved ones in the months to come. 💛
+Don’t forget to check up on your loved ones in the upcoming months. 💛

-If you know a hurricane survivor, make sure they are aware of all the organizations listed above.
-Additionally, tip them off about organizations that can provide quick cash relief or meals, like the Metropolitan Ministries.
+If you know a wildfire survivor, make sure they are aware of all the organizations listed above.
+Additionally, tip them off about organizations that can provide quick cash relief, like DirectRelief.

-Our hearts go out to all those affected by Hurricane Helene. ❤️
+Our hearts go out to all those affected by the California wildfires. ❤️

 If you know of a great organization we missed, please share with us in the comments!